Yuhyeingjoo/TIL/README.md

 ~~~c
  int accept(int sockfd, struct sockaddr *restrict addr, socklen_t *restrict addrlen);
  ~~~
- - It receives connections on the waiting queue, creates a new socket for that connection and returns a file descriptor reffering to that socket.
+-It receives connections on the waiting queue, creates a new socket for that connection and returns a file descriptor reffering to that socket.